 Pearl of Nurnberg Pest or Disease Problems

 Pearl of Nurnberg can experience mealy bugs.
 Inspect plants regularly and remove dead leaves left at the base of the plant.

 In addition to this, it is also important to never let this plant stand in water or else the chances of root rot and other fungal diseases will increase.

 While it’s rare, you should also keep an eye out for weevil and aphids just in case.

 Suggested Uses for Pearl of Nurnberg

-Apart from being a gorgeous addition to any rock garden, the Pearl of Nurnberg makes for a stunning addition to a succulent dish garden or wedding bouquets or as part of a wide floral arrangement.
+Apart from being a gorgeous addition to rock gardens, you’ll love to see Pearl of Nurnberg in a stunning addition to a succulent dish garden or wedding bouquets or as part of a wide floral pot arrangement.